gbv/beaconspec/beacon.md

 The description meta field contains a human readable description of the link dump.
 This field is mapped to the `dcterms:description` RDF property.
-For instance the description meta field value "Mapping from ids to documents" can be mapped to this RDF triple:
+For instance the description meta field value "Mapping from ids to documents", expressible in BEACON text format as

+    #DESCRIPTION: Mapping from ids to documents

+can be mapped to this RDF triple:

     :dump dcterms:description "Mapping from ids to documents" .